bearlike/Media-Library-Organiser/README.md

 What things you need to run the program:
 - Python Compiler (3.7 Recommmended)- Install the following Packages:
 - strsim
- -From pypi:
+ - From pypi:
  ```bash
  pip install strsim
  ```
- -or clone this repository:
+ - or clone this repository:
  ```bash
  git clone https://github.com/luozhouyang/python-string-similarity
  cd python-string-similarity